The Mill Site, Franklin, N.J.

 I'm trying to accumulate color pictures of Franklin collecting sites, especially between the years 1950 and 2000, for this website.

-If you have these kinds of photos, please contact me.
+If you have these kinds of photos, let me know.

 I'm especially interested in color photographs & slides of: